peteamiri/Docs/README.md

 # Docs

-This is repositry provides some of the useful documents.
+This repositry contains some documents.